 The search for Terra is drawing to an end.
 There's only one place left to check on this half of the continent, and that's Zozo.
 A den of criminals, brigands and liars, Zozo is the last place anyone would want to visit.
-Guess where you're going next?
+Take a guess where you're going next.

 Despite being a town, Zozo is more like a dungeon.
 The streets and buildings are plagued by random encounters, and you're almost immediately faced with a puzzle befitting a dungeon.
 Your first instinct will probably be to get out of Zozo as quickly as possible.
 Don't be too hasty, though - this place is worth a thorough once-over.

 Zozo is located far to the northeast of Jidoor, secreted in a mountain range.
-You may want to rent a chocobo or pitch a Tent before you enter, as you'll want to be at maximum health while you're travelling.
+You may want to rent a chocobo or pitch a Tent before you enter, as you'll want to be at maximum health while you're traveling.
 The enemies here are pretty nasty, and can wipe out your party if you're not careful.
-Some tips on each:
+Here are some tips.

 - Gobbledygooks aren't strong, but they have the annoying tendency to disappear, rendering themselves immune to physical attacks.
 Magic and most special attacks will uncloak them.